 Overlooking the Shing Mun River in Sha Tin, this comfortable hotel is only a few minutes’ walk from the Shek Mun MTR station.
 The hotel also offers a complimentary area shuttle bus to get you around easily, a relaxing outdoor pool and sauna and free breakfast at their fab café.

 Situated on Golden Beach overlooking Castle Peak Bay’s wonderful marina, this hotel is worth the trip to Tuen Mun.
-Home to four restaurants and bars, kick back to a live band or head out to one of the two outdoor pools as you soak up the sun.
+Home to four restaurants and bars, kick back to a live band or head out to one of the two outdoor pools (one with water slides) as you soak up the sun.
 It's also fitted with fitness facilities and a spa.

 Ideally located close to AsiaWorld-Expo, the Hong Kong International Airport and Hong Kong Disneyland, SkyCity is the most convenient hotel for those in transit.
-Whether you're catching a show or concert at AsiaWorld-Expo or needing to stay the night near the airport, it’s a relaxing spot for those on-the-go.
+Whether you're catching a show or concert at the convention centre or need to stay the night near the airport, it’s a relaxing spot for those on-the-go.